Assessments

 Additional learning assessments can help identify students' academic strengths and weaknesses, diagnose learning disabilities, inform personalised instructional strategies, monitor progress over time, and support eligibility for educational services or accommodations in school or occupational settings.

-Adaptive Functioning Assessment
+Adaptive Functioning Assessments

 An Adaptive Functioning Assessment offers crucial insights into the skills needed for daily living and educational activities for individuals up to age 89.
 It serves several purposes, including determining eligibility for external support or funding, diagnosing intellectual disabilities, and identifying emotional or behavioral factors that may hinder progress.